varnish/libvmod-memcached/README.rst

 DESCRIPTION
 ===========

-Varnish vmod using libmemcached to access memcached servers.
+Varnish module to access memcached servers from VCL.

 FUNCTIONS
 =========